emilythestrangee/myDFIR_SOC/Day 07 - Elastic Agent and Fleet Server Setup Tutorial.md

 ## Objective

-Deploy a **Fleet Server** for centralized agent management and enroll a **Windows server** as an Elastic Agent.
+Deploy a **Fleet Server** for centralized agent management and enroll a **Windows server** as an Elastic Agent into a Fleet.
 This allows all endpoint telemetry to be collected and viewed from a single dashboard in Kibana.

 ---